 Automated decision-making systems are designed to help eliminate human error and bias.
 But since they are designed by humans, how can these technologies be prevented from repeating and encoding existing biases?
-In a close partnership between NYU’s AI Now Institute and NYU Law, legal scholars like AI Now Policy Director Rashida Richardson and Professor of Clinical Law Jason Schultz are analyzing the ways emerging technology impact civil liberties, and how Americans can advocate for greater protections in the law.
+In a close partnership between NYU’s AI Now Institute and NYU Law, legal scholars like AI Now Policy Director Rashida Richardson and Professor of Clinical Law Jason Schultz are analyzing the ways emerging technologies impact civil liberties, and how Americans can advocate for greater protections in the law.

 Founded at NYU in 2017 by Kate Crawford, NYU Distinguished Research Professor and Principal Researcher at Microsoft, and Meredith Whittaker, NYU Distinguished Research Scientist and founder and lead of Google’s Open Research group, the AI Now Institute focuses on developing new methods of measurement, analysis, and improvement of AI systems within the rapidly changing social contexts in which they are embedded.
 The institute relies on a range of NYU expertise, partnering with leading experts at the Law School; the Tandon School of Engineering; the Steinhardt School of Culture, Education, and Human Development; the Center for Data Science; the Courant Institute of Mathematical Sciences; and the Stern School of Business.
 The AI Now Institute also partners with the American Civil Liberties Union and the Partnership on AI.